 The Webcam Gets a Great View of My Snot

 That near bezel-less display meant Dell had to make a compromise with the webcam.
-Instead of being positioned at the center top of the screen, it’s in the bottom left hand corner.
+Instead of being positioned at the center top of the screen, it’s in the bottom left-hand corner.

-This gives a great view of my nose from below, and I’m sure makes the people I video-call think I’m looking out into the distance instead of paying attention to our lovely and important conversations.
+This gives a great view of my nose from below, and I’m sure it makes the people I video-call think I’m looking out into the distance instead of paying attention to our lovely and important conversations.

 It’s awkward enough that I actually let people know before we start that the webcam is in a strange spot, and I typically move the video into the bottom left corner of the screen instead of using it full screen.
 At least this way it kind of seems like I’m looking in their direction.

-Power, Battery and All That
+Power, Battery, and All That